 Occupational asthma is a condition that comes about when an individual is subjected to the inhalation of certain irritants within their place of work.
-For some the condition may appear noticeable within a few weeks or months of commencing employment, for others it can take years before any symptoms become apparent.
+For some the condition may appear noticeable within a few weeks or months of commencing employment, for others, it can take years before any symptoms become apparent.
 As with everything it depends on the individual, along with the type of substance that has been ingested.
 The substances, also known as respiratory sensitisers, enter the body through inhalation and affect the lung.

 The usual symptoms of occupational asthma include coughing, wheezing, shortness of breath and a tight feeling in the chest, due to narrowing of the airways.
 If there is continued exposure, then it can lead to chronic asthma.
 There are triggers that can set off an asthma attack: animal hair, dust and pollen are examples.
 These triggers although they can set off an asthma attack, are not the actual cause of the condition.

 There are medications that can help prevent and control asthma attacks, but it is generally a lifelong condition.
 Severe asthma attacks require hospital treatment as they can be life-threatening.
 Here we take a look at some of the most common causes of occupational asthma.
 This list is not extensive, there are other known substances that when inhaled can also cause this condition.

 Chemicals known as Isocyanates are the leading cause of occupational asthma in the UK.
 There are many occupations where employees who are exposed to these harmful chemicals, then go on to develop occupational asthma.
 Those who work as spray painters, factory workers and mechanics are at risk.
 The harmful chemicals are used in the manufacture of paints, varnishes, adhesives, metal castings and foam moulding.